Steps in the plan-making process

-Before any planning decisions are made, the government follows a specific process.
+Before any planning decisions are made, the government has to consider a range of community needs.

 This helps ensure decisions are made in a fair and open way.